Join us online for a series of live question-and-answer sessions about applications, admissions, fees and student support.

 You will select from the following range of courses:

-You will complete a written reflective element project development analysis plan of 10-15,000 words.
+You will complete a written dissertation project of 10-15,000 words.

 Our online learning technology is fully interactive, award-winning and enables you to communicate with our highly qualified teaching staff from the comfort of your own home or workplace.